RunestoneInteractive/thinkcspy/_sources/Dictionaries/TupleAssignment.rst

 Tuple Assignment
 ----------------

 Python has a very powerful **tuple assignment** feature that allows a tuple of variables on the left of an assignment to be assigned values from a tuple on the right of the assignment.
+For example, given the tuple `julia` that we looked at in the previous section, we can do the following:

 .. sourcecode:: python